 Tutorial comments are entered in the Portal under the ‘Contacts’ tab on the left hand side of the screen.

-Contact the Head Trainer if you require assistance with how to enter tutorial comments.
+Contact the Campus Dean if you require assistance with how to enter tutorial comments.

 The College is committed to equipping students to develop sound financial management as part of their leadership development.
 This is taught in the Certificate IV in Ministry course.
-Further financial planning support is provided via the pastoral care network and the Finance & Administration Manager can also provide additional advice on request.
+Further financial planning support is provided via the pastoral care network and Hillsong College Finance Department can also provide additional advice on request.

 In regards to College fees, the College provides students with the option of using payment plans that are tailored to meet the students’ specific circumstances and which allow regular instalments.
-These are created by the Finance & Administration Manager and are introduced in the enrolment process.
-During the period of enrolment, those who are experiencing difficulty in their financial commitments to the College are identified by the Finance & Administration Manager and administration staff.
+These are created by the College Finance Department and are introduced in the enrolment process.
+During the period of enrolment, those who are experiencing difficulty in their financial commitments to the College are identified by the College Finance Department and administration staff.

 - There is proper documentation of the contractual and financial relationship between the students and the College.
 The College makes copies of this documentation available to the student.

 - The College refund policy allows for return of monies for any agreed services not delivered including instances where the College defaults.

 - The College protects fee-paying students from financial distress and exploitation